BathnesDevelopment/BathnesDevelopment-Standards/README.md

 It will also describe in very general terms coding standards and any other relevant guidelines for creating and maintaining code.

-Anyone coming across a particular repository (internal or external) should understand what it is, why it was created, what skills are required to reproduce/maintain it, and how to go about building and deploying the code.
+Anyone coming across a particular repository (internal or external) should be able to quickly understand what it is, why it was created, what skills are required to reproduce/maintain it, what the licensing terms are, and how to go about building and deploying the code.

 ## Documentation standards

-All repositories should be documented to a uniform standard including a readme file taken from a standard template.
+All repositories should be documented to a uniform standard, primarily including a readme file taken from a template.

 In development...